 Open networking works hand in hand with DevOps.
 Together, they provide the ability to configure and operate the network nimbly using automation and provisioning tools.
 The influence of DevOps on IT culture, tools, processes and organizational structure has resulted in the acceleration of application delivery and an environment of continuous experimentation, causing organizations to rethink the conventional wisdom of their IT operations.

-Web-scale IT creates more resilient architecture to support those applications, enabling IT operations teams to implement and support leaner and more agile processes.
+Web-scale IT creates more resilient architecture to support those applications, enabling IT operations teams to implement and support leaner, efficient and more agile processes.

 Intelligence in software essentially means that businesses are able to standardize the stack with a smart operating system model that provides you with the leverage to choose any open application, hardware or optics.
 Intelligence in software allows a business to disaggregate the hardware and software providing unprecedented choice, flexibility and efficiency.

 Building modular networks in the leaf/spine (otherwise known as Clos) architecture is exceptionally scalable and efficient.
 The Clos architecture can build up to vast scale if needed as it acts like LEGO building blocks for the modern data center.
-Leaf/spine architecture provides predictable latency as all hosts are equally distant from each other, and it natively provides utilization of all links through Equal Cost Multipath Routing (ECMP) using standardized protocols that interoperate between vendors.
+Leaf/spine architecture provides predictable latency as all hosts are equally distant from each other, and it natively provides utilization of all links through Equal Cost Multipath Routing (ECMP) using standardized mature routing protocols.
+Using Layer 3 routing for redundancy and load sharing eliminates the constraints of MultiChassis Link Aggregation (MLAG).
+Since MLAG is not standardized, it is proprietary per vendor, which means both paired switches need to be from the same vendor.
+Additionally, MLAG limits redundancy to 2 switches — if one switch fails, you are down 50% of the bandwidth.
+By deploying routing with ECMP, you are able to customize and define the bandwidth and redundancy.

-This architecture not only is efficient for the new, larger east-west data center traffic (server-to-server or server-to-storage traffic within the data center), but also is an optimal design for very small networks up to the largest mega-data centers.
+Open, flexible architecture is not only efficient for the new, larger east-west data center traffic (server-to-server or server-to-storage traffic within the data center), but it is also an optimal design for very small networks up to the largest mega-data centers.
 This is because any organization of any size can benefit from cost-reduction and efficiency.

-What is the difference between private, public and hybrid cloud?
+What is the difference between private, public and hybrid cloud + which do I choose?

 A public cloud is a data center hosted and maintained by an external provider, such as Amazon AWS or Microsoft Azure, that is leased to other companies.
 In this case, an enterprise company typically pays a lease fee and is provided access and rights to use specific hardware or software from the hosting data center.
-As a high level example, think of Office 365 as a public cloud model, where the application actually runs on servers in Microsoft data centers, but the customer is allowed to access it for an ongoing fee.
-This method is often an easy choice, but it can be costly, which can result in it also being inflexible and limiting to an organization's ability to scale.
+As a high level example, say you're running your company’s online store in Microsoft Azure; the application actually runs on servers in Microsoft data centers, but you're allowed to access it for an ongoing fee.
+The public cloud method is often an easy choice, but it can be costly, which can result in it also being inflexible and limiting to an organization's ability to scale.

 It depends on your organization, but many companies start with private cloud adoption in order to test the waters.
 For example, a company with a traditional network may want to create a web-scale IT network in order to improve agility and lower costs.
 Often, these companies will first migrate non-critical workloads into the private cloud to get comfortable with the new environment.
 Then, when they are satisfied with the output, they begin moving critical workloads into the private cloud.

-Private cloud deployments allow for ease of provisioning, capacity, performance and lower cost when deployed with web-scale IT architecture.
-When enterprises build a private cloud environment, they emulate large web-scale IT organizations.
+Private cloud deployments allow for ease of provisioning, capacity, performance and lower cost when deployed with modern architecture.
+When enterprises build a private cloud environment, they emulate large-scale IT organizations.

 Ask any CFO (or CEO) if they would like to significantly reduce CapEx and OpEx while dramatically improving operational speed and agility in the data center, and they will be interested.
 The numbers don't lie.
 You simply cannot achieve the same cost-savings benefits with the old, traditional architecture.

-The web-scale IT model is an open one.
+The new, modern model is an open one.
 It allows use of commodity hardware with chosen software.
 In terms of CapEx, this can dramatically reduce the cost of infrastructure by promoting competition between hardware and software vendors.
 This often results in a reduced cost of switches, cables, optics and even applications.

 No enterprise needs to be locked into any one vendor for anything anymore.
 If the hardware needs to be upgraded, the vendor can swap out the hardware and keep the same software — thus not requiring any re-training of engineers.
 Alternately, if the software has issues, it can be changed without physically unracking and re-racking switches.